wdu9/Guerrieri_Lorenzoni_2017_REMARK/v3/readme.txt

     4. ./do_ALL.py: additionally computes all the results.
 Runtime: ~8 seconds.

     5. The original MATLAB code made available by the authors can be found in Code/MATLAB

+    6. The python code requires inc_process.mat and cl.mat to run